mathigon/textbooks/content/sequences/content.md

 always Fibonacci numbers!

 {.i.lgrey.reveal(when="blank-0 blank-1" delay=400)} Occasionally, young female
-bees are fed with special food called "royal jelly".
+bees are fed with special food called “royal jelly”.
 In that case, they turn into queens and will fly away to start a new hive.

 :::